 These are all plaintiffs' verdicts and favorable settlements.
 These are useful but limited tools in evaluating the monetary value of psychiatry related medical malpractice cases.
 There is no question: each case is different.

 - Connecticut, 2014: $8,008,500 Verdict.
-Wrongful death suit is filed by the executor on behalf of an estate and minor children after a 45 year old man killed his wife, then himself.
+Wrongful death suit is filed by the executor on behalf of an estate and minor children after a 45-year-old man killed his wife, then himself.
 The deceased presented to his physician with complaints of persistent insomnia, anxiety, and sadness.
 He was prescribed medication for sleep problems, as well as anti-depressants for their sleep inducing qualities, as opposed to their anti-depressant qualities.
 The Defendant failed to diagnose the decedent with depression and did not refer him to any mental health professional for further evaluation or treatment.
 Two months later, he killed his wife and committed suicide.
-The Plaintiff contented that Defendant’s negligence was the sole cause of the decedent’s suicide; that the terminal insomnia that the patient was suffering was a red flag for depression and warranted action on the part of the physician.
+The Plaintiff contended that Defendant’s negligence was the sole cause of the decedent’s suicide; that terminal insomnia that the patient was suffering was a red flag for depression and warranted action on the part of the physician.
 Defendants denied all allegations and maintained that there was no deviation from acceptable standards of care.
 Defendants contended that the decedent did not give any indication that he was suicidal.
 A jury found the Defendants to be negligent in failing to conduct an adequate psychiatric evaluation and awarded $8,008,500 in damages.

 - Maryland, 2002: $404,109 Verdict.
 Plaintiff files a wrongful death claim after her daughter commits suicide at a psychiatric facility, run by Defendant, State of Maryland.
 The decedent, a 24 year old nurse, admitted herself to a hospital for treatment of depression, attempted suicide, and drug use.
 She voluntarily transferred to a psychiatric facility run by the Defendant.
 While at the center, she was upset following a telephone call, but allowed to return to her room, unsupervised.
 They removed the sash from her bathrobe, provided by the facility, tied it to a fixed bar in her bathroom, and hanged herself.
 The bar had been left in the bathroom when the unit was converted from an office to a patient ward, more than a year earlier.
 It was alleged that the Defendant had been put on notice two months earlier that the fixed bar posed a threat for patient suicide.
 It was argued that the Defendant was negligent in providing bathrobe sashes to suicidal patients.
 It was further argued that employees failed to properly observe the decedent when they were aware that she was in distress.